v-gajjar/minesweeper-docs/src/content/docs/reference/coding-standards.md

 ## 9. Documentation & Comments

 - Keep code self-explanatory
-- Comment only when needed for clarity
+- Use comments only when needed
-- Use JSDoc for complex functions or interfaces
+- Use JSDoc for complex logic
-- Update comments when logic changes
+- Update comments when behavior changes

 ---

 ## 10. Pull Requests

-- Ensure lint, format, and tests pass
+- Ensure lint, formatting, and tests pass
 - Include screenshots for UI changes
 - Reference related issues
-- Keep PRs small and focused
+- Keep PRs focused and scoped